A vast blueprint table glowing with golden specification lines in a dark brutalist chamber - the precision of defining outcomes

 The What, Not the How

 The core tenet of Outcome Specification is a radical inversion of the traditional design process.
-It demands that designers relinquish their obsession with the how-the layout of buttons, the flow of screens, the choreography of micro-interactions-and instead focus with rigorous precision on the what.
+It demands that designers relinquish their obsession with the how - the layout of buttons, the flow of screens, the choreography of micro-interactions - and instead focus with rigorous precision on the what.
 What is the ultimate goal?
 What does success look like?
 What are the inviolable constraints?
 The definition is explicit: "Rather than specifying what appears on screen, AXD designers specify what results."
 This means the artifact of design is no longer a visual blueprint, but a semantic one.
 It is a contract between the user and the agent, a declaration of intent that empowers the machine to find its own path.

 This shift is made possible by what we call The Invisible Layer of agentic coordination.
 When an outcome is specified, a cascade of actions is triggered within this layer.
 Agents communicate, negotiate, access APIs, and orchestrate resources, all without a single pixel being rendered on a user-facing screen.
 The user experience becomes, in many cases, a No Experience at all.
 The task is simply done.
-This doesn't mean interfaces disappear entirely, but their role changes.
+This does not mean interfaces disappear entirely, but their role changes.
 They become points of delegation, confirmation, and, crucially, exception handling.
 The interface is no longer the work itself; it is the conversation about the work.

-Anatomy of an Effective Outcome Specification
+Anatomy of an Outcome Specification

 An Outcome Specification is not a vague wish; it is a formal, structured artifact that must be both computationally interpretable and humanly legible.
 While the exact schema may vary, a robust specification generally includes several key components.
 First is the Desired State, a clear and unambiguous description of the world after the outcome has been successfully achieved.
 This could be as simple as "A flight from New York to London is booked for next Tuesday" or as complex as "My company's quarterly financial reports are generated, verified, and distributed to the board."
-Second are the Constraints, the rules and boundaries within which the agent must operate.
-These might include budget limits (`max_price: $1000`), time windows (`departure_after: 9am`), ethical guidelines, or brand safety protocols.
-Third are the Success Metrics, the criteria by which the outcome will be judged.
-How do we know the task was completed successfully?
-This could be a confirmation number from an airline or a cryptographic hash of a submitted report.

 The Role of AI

 If the Outcome Specification is the destination, then artificial intelligence is the engine that gets us there.
-AI, in this context, is not some monolithic, sentient being, but a constellation of specialized services and models that interpret the specification and translate it into action.
+AI, in this context, is not some monolithic, sentient being, but a constellation of specialised services and models that interpret the specification and translate it into action.
 This is the essence of the Intelligence Layer.
-An agent, upon receiving an outcome, doesn't just follow a script; it reasons about the goal.
+An agent, upon receiving an outcome, does not just follow a script; it reasons about the goal.
 It decomposes the high-level objective into a series of smaller, executable tasks.
 It queries data sources, compares options, and makes decisions under uncertainty, all while adhering to the specified constraints.

 Delegation by Design